syntasso/kratix-docs/docs/workshop/part-ii/02-service-on-demand.md

 A [Kratix Promise](../main/reference/promises/intro) is configured with a collection of Workflows, defined as `workflows` in the Promise definition.

-It's possible to trigger Workflows at different stages of the Promise and of the Resource lifecycle.
+It's possible to trigger Workflows at different stages of the Promise or Resource lifecycle.
 In this workshop, you will focus on the Workflow for `resource.configure`.
 This Workflow will run whenever a user makes a request to your Promise API, for example when someone requests an Elastic Cloud Kubernetes (ECK) Resource.

 Kratix provides a straightforward way to define Workflows as Pipelines, though you can use other technologies (such as Tekton) if you prefer.